 6. Make it an ongoing process

-"One of the living in retirement myths is that people think they can make a plan once, and they’re done," says Schmitt.
-"This is something that needs to be reviewed regularly by you and your family member or caregiver."
+A myth of living in retirement is that people think they can make a plan once, and they’re done.
+Any plan needs to be reviewed regularly by you and your family member or caregiver.

 What if you experience a health event, such as a bout of pneumonia that requires a lengthy hospital stay, or a fall that affects your cognitive ability or mobility?
 These are going to be very important points when you have to take a look at whether the plan you put in place is still going to work going forward.